Keeping Our Members Safe

-ENGLAND – All our gyms in England will re-open on 12th April.
+ENGLAND – All our gyms in England re-opened on 12th April.

 - Do I have to wear a mask and/or gloves?

 Please wear a mask when you enter and leave the gym.
-It is not mandatory that members wear masks/gloves in England, instead, we ask that you frequently wash your hands.
-As of Monday 14th September, in Wales and Scotland, it’s compulsory to wear a mask when you attend the gym.
-The latest guidelines from the Welsh and Scottish Government state that you must wear a face covering when:
+It is not mandatory that members wear masks/gloves in England on the gym floor, instead, we ask that you frequently wash your hands.
+In Scotland, it’s compulsory to wear a mask when you attend the gym.
+The latest guidelines from the Scottish Government state that you must wear a face covering when:

 – Entering/exiting the gym